BarthPaleologue/Paint4D/README.md

 Author: Barthélemy Paléologue

 Paint4D is the result of the Qt TP at Telecom Paris.
+It has been tested with Qt with 5.15.2.

 The repository is publically available at <a herf="https://github.com/BarthPaleologue/Paint4D">https://github.com/BarthPaleologue/Paint4D</a>